Youth Race Squad

-The YRS (Youth Racing Squad) in its current format was headed by Tim Cripps (the original squad father) as a means to encourage and support junior sailors (aged over 11) to race.
+The YRS (Youth Racing Squad) in its current format was started by Tim Cripps (the original "Squad father") as a way of encouraging and supporting junior sailors to race.

-Initially starting with a small squad of around 12 sailors in toppers and progressing to Lasers they attended a coached racing programme running in Spring and Autumn each year.
-These original YRS can now be found helming or crewing in double handed boats, competing in NCSC racing series, in national race squads and passing on their knowledge as instructors.
+Initially starting with a small squad of around 12 sailors in Toppers and progressing to Lasers, they attended a coached racing programme running in Spring and Autumn each year.
+These original YRS members can now be found helming or crewing in double handed boats, competing in NCSC racing series and national race squads and passing on their knowledge as instructors and coaches.

 Today the programme is very similar with volunteer coaches leading two programmes in Spring and Autumn.
 The programme is intended to provide intense focus on racing skills (rather than learning to sail) over a set number of days.
-All sessions are delivered on a Saturday combining the Saturday racing series.
+All sessions are delivered on a Saturday, with some sessions continuing on into the Saturday afternoon racing series.

 So to provide an overview:

-1) YRS programme aims to encourage and support juniors racing therefore we need to see demonstration that juniors are already starting race.
-For example Tuesday night racing or Saturday which are the two most appropriate club racing series for juniors.
-Just holding a RYA qualification does not mean juniors are necessarily interested or committed to racing.
+1) YRS programme aims to encourage and support juniors racing, so we need to see demonstration that juniors are already starting to race, for example on a Saturday .
+We are looking for juniors to ideally have already completed at least one series before applying to YRS.
+This demonstrates to us and the coaches that they are committed to racing.
+Just holding a RYA qualification does not mean juniors are necessarily interested in or committed to racing.

 2) Sailors need to own their own boat that is suitably equipped to race.
-There is no criteria for the type of boat and could be an Optimist, Topper, Laser, Tera or other single handed boats.
-As yet we have not had any double handed boats but that doesn't mean they can't be part of YRS.
+There is no criteria for the type of boat but Optimist, Topper or Laser are preferred.

-3) Sailors must possess a willingness and commitment to race at the club - not just because parents thinks it's a good idea!
+4) Sailors must possess a willingness and commitment to race at the club - not just because parents think it's a good idea!

-6) Parents/guardians are required to assist the coaches by providing safety cover (on the water as rib drivers/safety crews) and also as shore assistants (will need buoyancy aid and willing to help launch/retrieve boats as required).
-The programme is run by volunteer club members so parents need to be around at every session in case of 'extra hands' needed.
+7) Parents/guardians are required to assist the coaches by providing safety cover (on the water as rib drivers/safety crews) and also as shore assistants (they will need buoyancy aid and be willing to get wet in helping launch/retrieve boats as required).
+The programme is run by volunteer club members so parents need to be around at every session in case 'extra hands' are needed.

-If you feel a junior (aged between 11 - 16) meets the above criteria then contact the YRS coordinator kathryn hinsliff-smith by email email@example.com to arrange our ON THE WATER ASSESSMENT and discuss if this is the right option.
+If you feel a junior (aged between 11 - 16) meets the above criteria fully then contact the YRS coordinators Martin & Stephanie Gunn by email email@example.com to arrange our ON THE WATER ASSESSMENT and discuss if this is the right option.

-If your junior sailor isn't quite ready for the YRS then we would encourage you to continue to attend the popular SATURDAY CLUB , as well as consider completing any of the NCSC RYA training courses including Level 4 Learn to Race course.
+If your junior sailor isn't quite ready for the YRS then we would encourage you to continue to attend the popular Saturday Club, as well as consider completing any of the RYA Training Courses at the Club including Level 4 or Learn to Race courses.